According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 9 Maths textbook.

 Introduction to Probability

 - Probability is the measure of the likelihood of an event to occur.
 Events can’t be predicted with certainty but can be expressed as to how likely it can occur using the idea of probability.

-- Probability can range between 0 and 1, where 0 probability means the event to be an impossible one and probability of 1 indicates a certain event.
+- Probability can range between 0 and 1, where 0 probability means the event is an impossible one and probability of 1 indicates a certain event.

 - Is any procedure that can be infinitely repeated or any series of actions that have a well-defined set of possible outcomes.

-- can either have only one or more than one possible outcomes.
+- Can either have only one or more than one possible outcome.

 - Is also called the sample space.

 - A single event that is performed to determine the outcome is called a trial.

 - All possible trials that constitute a well-defined set of possible outcomes are collectively called an experiment/sample space.

 The empirical probability of an event that may happen is given by:

 Probability of event to happen P(E)=Number of favourable outcomes/Total number of outcomes

 Consider a fair coin.
 There are only two possible outcomes that are either getting heads or tails.

 Number of possible outcomes = 2